 Growing up, Marissa was given a huge foundation for her Jewish identity.
 She attended Hebrew school all the way through 12th grade, participated in youth group, taught Hebrew and Religious school, and was a camp counselor at the preschool over the summer.
 Marissa graduated from Muhlenberg College in Allentown, PA with her Bachelor of Arts in Psychology as well as her Elementary Teaching Certificate for grades K-6.
 At Muhlenberg, she spent all four years working at Hillel.
 It was by far one of the highlights of her college experience.
 Marissa’s synagogue growing up was her home away from home.
 She understands the importance of incorporating Judaism into everyday life, and is looking forward to helping instill that ideal into her students.
-Marissa is married to her husband, Dave, and has a daughter, Violet.
+Marissa is married to her husband, Dave, and has a daughter, Violet, and a son, Dawson.

-Mike Cohen is thrilled to be back at Temple Sholom for his 5th year teaching Rimon Noar-8th Grade.
+Mike Cohen is thrilled to be back at Temple Sholom for his 6th year teaching Rimon Noar-8th Grade.
 He teaches using a student-centered classroom environment where the students do the talking 80% of the time.
-Mike has been teaching for twenty years and is the head of the middle school at Hill Top Preparatory School.
+Mike has been teaching for over twenty years and is the head of the middle school at Hill Top Preparatory School.
 He lives in Eagleville with his wife Erica and his two daughters.

 JLF (Justice & Leadership Fellowship) – 9th-12th Grade